-Decorated with ornaments, glistening tinsel, blinking fairy lights and topped by a star, the Christmas tree has become an iconic figure of Christmas since its origins in the 16th century.
-This page will tell you when and where the tradition started and how it became a major part of the holiday festivities.
+Decorated with ornaments, glistening tinsel, blinking fairy lights and topped by a star, the French Christmas tree has become an iconic figure of Christmas.
+This discovery article will answer questions such as:

 The significance of the Christmas tree

-The tradition of the Christmas tree was also boosted by the Reformation.
-In the second half of the 16th century, the Reformation leaders refused to use a Nativity scene during Christmas.
+Interestingly the Reformation boosted the tradition of the Christmas tree.
+In the second half of the 16th century, the Reformation leaders refused to use a Nativity scene at Christmas.
 Instead, they encouraged the development of the Tree tradition, as it does not depict Jesus or any other biblical characters.
 Martin Luther suggested that the Christmas tree could be a symbol of the Tree of Life in the Garden of Eden.

-The legend goes that the founder of the Protestant faith was walking through the forest on Christmas Eve when he was awed by the beauty of the starry sky that sparkled between the branches of the evergreen trees.
+The legend goes that Martin Luther once walked through the forest on Christmas Eve.
+Suddenly he was awed by the beauty of the starry sky that sparkled between the branches of the evergreen trees.
 Moved by this spectacular sight, he decided to cut a small tree to take home with him.
 There, he recreated the beautiful sight by placing candles on the tree’s branches.

 The Christmas tree tradition reaching Paris

-The Reformation leaders’ support of the Christmas tree tradition explained why it quickly spread throughout the Northern European states, of protestant faith, such as Northern Germany and Scandinavia.
+The Reformation leaders’ support of the Christmas tree explained why it quickly spread throughout the Northern European states, of the protestant faith, such as Northern Germany and Scandinavia.

 Let’s keep in mind that in the 16th century, Alsace was entirely part of the Germanic world, as were the neighbouring duchies of Lorraine and Austria.
-The tradition of putting up a decorated fir tree on Christmas Eve was kept alive throughout the 17th and 18th centuries, while in France it never really broke through.
+The tradition of putting up a decorated fir tree on Christmas Eve was kept alive throughout the 17th and 18th centuries.
+On the contrary, the tradition never really broke through in France.

-This was due to the flock of immigrants fleeing from the regions of Lorraine and Alsace, who were refusing to become Prussian.
-They brought with them the Germanic tradition of the tree and, by the 1930’s, the tree had become part of the Christmas celebrations in every French household.
+This was due to the flock of immigrants fleeing from the regions of Lorraine and Alsace.
+People who refused to become Prussian had to leave their homeland.
+They brought with them the Germanic tradition of the tree.
+Therefore by the 1930s, the tree had become part of the Christmas celebrations in every French household.

 Most people who want to have a real tree at home go to a Christmas Tree stand located at a local supermarket, Christmas market or a specific place designated by the municipality.
-There, the seller often knows how to properly prune a Christmas tree which can make a huge difference when it is put up at home.
+There, the seller often knows how to properly prune a Christmas tree.
+This can make a huge difference when it is put up at home.

-In Australia, people buy and decorate Monterey Pines (Pinus radiata).
+Whilst in Australia, we used to buy and decorate Monterey Pines (Pinus radiate):